corda/corda/docs/source/tutorial-clientrpc-api.rst

 If we run the client with ``Visualise`` we should see a simple random graph being drawn as new transactions are being created.

-Registering classes from your Cordapp with RPC Kryo
+Registering classes from your CorDapp with RPC Kryo
 ---------------------------------------------------

 As described in :doc:`clientrpc`, you currently have to register any additional classes you add that are needed in RPC